evil-mad/politicians-to-poop/README.md

 Politicians to Poop
 =============

-An extension for the Chrome browser that replaces the names of presidential candidates with the poop emoji (💩) in most web pages that you visit.
+An extension for the Chrome browser that replaces the names of presidential candidates (US, 2016) with the pile-of-poo emoji (💩) in most web pages that you visit.

-Specifically, the names of candidates for the office of President of the United States of America in the 2016 cycle.

 Options allow you to "poopify" the names of Democrats, Republicans, or both.
 (Any major third-party candidates that emerge will also be added to the list.)